The case for reducing existential risks

 Taken together, we don’t think it’s obvious that welfare has increased.
 However, the more important question is what the future will hold.

 Will the future be better?

-Our view is that — so long as we avoid extinction — increasing technology and moral progress give us the opportunity to our worst social problems, and have much better lives in the future.
-Putting existential risks to one side, if we consider specific global problems, many of them could be fixed with greater wealth, technology, and more moral and political progress of the kind we’ve seen.
+Our view is that — so long as we avoid extinction — increasing technology and moral progress give us the opportunity to solve our worst social problems, and have much better lives in the future.
+Putting existential threats to one side, if we consider specific global problems, many of them could be fixed with greater wealth, technology, and more moral and political progress of the kind we’ve seen.

 For instance, in the case of factory farming, we expect that as people get richer, the problem will reduce.
 First, wealthy people are more likely to buy products with high welfare standards because it’s less cost to them.
 Second, technology has the potential to end factory farming by creating meat substitutes, cultured meat, or less harmful farming practices.
 Third, moral concern for other beings seems to have increased over time — the “expanding moral circle” — so we expect that people in the future will have more concern for animal welfare.

 If we zoom out further, ultimately we expect the future to be better because people want it to be better.
 As we get more technological power and freedom, people are better able to achieve their values.
 Since people want a good future, it’s more likely to improve than get worse.